Getting started

 For objects, you can view a preview of the object data.
 You can also bulk delete actions and objects.

 By default, the lines denoting object links and objects that are inputs to actions are not shown on the graph.
 To see these relationships, select the object nodes.
-You can use Cmd + A on macOS and Ctrl + A on Windows as a shortcut to select all nodes.
+You can use Cmd+A (macOS) or Ctrl+A (Windows) to select all nodes.

 Example object view.